GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 gcloud iam service-accounts add-iam-policy-binding $AUTOMATION_SERVICE_ACCOUNT --member="user:$TERRAFORM_USER_ACCOUNT" --role='roles/iam.serviceAccountTokenCreator'
 ```

-### Provisionining the Saxml system
+#### Base environment

-Once the automation service account and the automation bucket are configured, you can utilize Terraform to provision the Saxml system.
+Once the automation service account and the automation bucket are configured, you can utilize Terraform to provision the base environment.

-The provisioning of the Saxml system consists of two steps:

-1. Provisioning the base system, which includes all the components necessary to deploy and serve Saxml models.
-2. Optionally, provisioning a load generation and performance tracking components.

-#### Provisionning the base system

-The Terraform configuration in the `base_environment` folder creates and configures all the necessary components for deploying and serving Saxml models, including a VPC, a GKE cluster, service accounts, CPU and TPU node pools, and storage buckets.
+The Terraform configuration in the `environment/base_environment` folder creates and configures all the necessary components for deploying and serving Saxml models, including a VPC, a GKE cluster, service accounts, CPU and TPU node pools, and storage buckets.

-##### Configure providers and state
+##### Configure the Terraform providers and state

 If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the `base_environment` folder in the cloned repo.
 Modify the `backend.tf` by setting the `prefix` field to the name of a folder in the automation bucket where you want to store your Terraform configuration's state.
 For example, if you want to manage the Terraform state in the `tf_state/saxml` subfolder of the automation bucket set the `prefix` field to `tf_state/saxml`.